 How do you find time to write, given all the other things you do?

 I write a little bit every day.
-I wake up early, read the local paper, drink coffee and write for about an hour, then my wife and kids are up and we’re off into the day.
+I wake up early, read the local paper, drink coffee and write for about an hour, then I’m off into the day.
 I find that writing like this keeps my head in what I’m doing, even subconsciously during the course of the day.
 The key for me is to keep at it, for if I stop writing for even a few days I lose my momentum and it becomes much more difficult to pick up where I left off.
 I sometimes wish I had more time to write, and maybe in the future I will have, although the thought of sitting writing at a desk for six to eight hours a day doesn’t hold much attraction.
 So I’ll probably keep doing what I’m doing for now.